oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ![](images/tile2.png "hub-tile2")

-Here, we see that goldimages - 19cDB-Linux-x64-ERP has two patch recommendations, while 19cDB-Linux-x64-APPS has a green checkmark.
+Here, we see that goldimages - ***19cDB-Linux-x64-ERP*** has two patch recommendations, while ***19cDB-Linux-x64-APPS*** has a green checkmark.
 This indicates that 19cDB-Linux-x64-ERP should have a new version that includes the two recommended patches, whereas 19cDB-Linux-x64-APPS is up to date and can be used for patching.

 Follow the [Link](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/image-maintenance-ui.html) to understand the steps involved in refreshing a gold image.
 For this lab, we will use the 19cDB-Linux-x64-APPS image.

-5. To complete the lab within the given timeline, we will use 19cDB-Linux-x64-APPS to secure one of the databases.
+5. To complete the lab within the given timeline, we will use ***19cDB-Linux-x64-APPS*** to secure one of the databases.
 In the next few steps, we will use the Fleet Maintenance Hub to refresh 19cDB-Linux-x64-ERP.

 6. Let's review the workflow for updating or refreshing a gold image.
-As observed in step 4, 19cDB-Linux-x64-ERP has two patch recommendations.
+As observed in step 4, ***19cDB-Linux-x64-ERP*** has two patch recommendations.
 ![](images/patch-recommendation.png "patch-recommendation")

  Click on the numeric value 2.
 A new slideout will appear.
 ![](images/patch-slideout.png "slideout")

 7. The next step is to create a new version in 19cDB-Linux-x64-ERP that will include the recommended patches.
-Close the slideout and click on the "Create New Version" link under the Patch Recommendation column.
-Alternatively, click on the "Doner" icon under Actions and create a new version.
+Close the slideout and click on the ***"Create New Version"*** link under the Patch Recommendation column.
+Alternatively, click on the kebab menu under Actions and create a new version.
 ![](images/create-version.png "create version")

 8. In the new window, we need to provide source details, which act as input for version creation and version details.
 In the left-hand section, we first select the Oracle Home, which will be used as the source Oracle Home.